funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 Indeed, as we can automatically continue if the script has been stopped, this switch allows us to disable or enable the usage of that specific subsystem.

+:code:`--cooldown-time`
+"""""""""""""""""""""""

+    Switch the value of the cooldown time to apply between each test.

+    **Default value:** :code:`None`

+This argument apply a number of seconds to sleep before/between each test.

 :code:`--http`
 """"""""""""""